LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/using-web-request.rst

 The code has been changed to first check to see if a query parameter with the name of hour has been sent.
 If it has, it will use that value, otherwise it will just use the current hour.
-The code has also added links at the bottom that can be clicked on to request this same page but with a query parameter setup to specify which time of day we would like to see.
+The code has also added links at the bottom that can be clicked on to request this same page, but with a query parameter setup to specify which time of day we would like to see.

 Notice that if the "hour" query param has been sent that we are calling a method named "integer" on the value.
 The integer method takes in data of any type and tries to convert it to an integer value.
-For example, the string ``'73d'`` would be changed to the integer 73.
+For example, the string "73d" would be changed to the integer 73.
 This is called casting.
 The ``time_of_day`` method is expecting an integer, but all query param data are of type ``bytes`` (this is because the data is taken from the query string which is sent as bytes via the HTTP connection), so we must cast the byte data into an integer value.